 In autobiographies and memoirs, one of the things that readers love the most is the vulnerability of the author.
-Especially when the book is about a high-profile figure like Michelle Obama.
+Believe it or not, but their book can actually help them to sound like a normal human being, and readers love this.
+Even if they decide to look for ghostwriters near me to help edit or clean up their text, their own voice and vulnerability will still be portrayed to their audience, which will be appreciated.
+And even more so when the book is about a high-profile figure like Michelle Obama.
 Celebrities and politicians often seem so out of reach.
 And so, vulnerability helps us relate to them and connect with them on a deeper level.

 Her Husband’s Decision To Run For President